typemaster007/rental-vista/README.md

 ## Content

-I have created four pages of the main feature and one 404 pages.
-Four pages are Landing Page, List of houses page, Edit Profile page and Blog Page.
+We have created 10 pages of the main feature and one 404 pages.
+The pages are Landing Page, User Profile Management pages, List posts, View room, Post room, Payment, Blogs, Wishlist, Request contact, Support pages.
 Moreover, when the user will try to access any URL which is not implemented yet, he/she will be redirected to the 404 page.

 ## How to install and run on a local system